 Ari works to spark a new dialogue about education policy in Minnesota, overseeing EdAllies’ publications, blog, media relations, social media, email marketing, and more.
 She brings to this role diverse experiences in education, advocacy, and communications.
 After a Fulbright English Teaching Assistantship in Northeastern Thailand confirmed her passion for education, she got the policy bug by working as a field organizer on a 2012 congressional race.
 A writer and storyteller since childhood, Ari ultimately found her home in education advocacy communications, working for MinnCAN and the PIE Network before joining EdAllies.
-In her free time, Ari volunteers for various progressive causes and will soon hone her policy skills as a law student on nights and weekends.
+In her free time, Ari volunteers for various progressive causes and hones her policy skills as a law student on nights and weekends.
 She graduated from Carleton College with a bachelor's degree in American Studies and minors in Education and African American Studies.

 What do you hope to see change in education during your lifetime?